Tutorial: llmTools

 of messages.
 A tool_calls field is a JSON Array listing the tools the model wants to

-response with qwen3 calling the get_location tool:
+prompt completion from qwen3 calling the get_location tool:

 {